psyclaudeZ/gh-portal.nvim/README.md

-# gh-portal.nvim
+# gh-portal.nvim (WIP)

-GitHub mirror for your open Vim file.
+Open your file in the corresponding GitHub repo, if applicable.

-Because (even) Vim and tmux have their limits.
+Because the marginal cost to create a productive GitHub experience inside a terminal is too high, and no one has nailed it yet.